-j.
-To develop a substance that would promote weakness or temporarily compromise hearing or eyesight; k.
-To perfect a substance that could be administered surreptitiously, which k.
-To perfect a substance that could be administered surreptitiously, which would prevent someone from performing any physical activity; To identify a substance that would promote illogical thinking or impulsiveness; m.
-To develop a substance that would increase, prevent or counteract the intoxicating effects of alcohol; n.
-To create materials that would facilitate the induction of hypnosis or enhance its usefulness; o.
-To identify substances that would enhance an individual's ability to withstand torture, privation, interrogation or brain-washing; p.
-To derive substances that would produce physical disablement, paralysis, or acute anemia; and q.
-To find a substance capable of producing extended periods of shock, mania and stress, and confusion or amnesia.
-In short, under this program of human experimentation, the roles of military doctors were reversed from healing to purposely exposing their patients to harm.
-4. DEFENDANTS used at least 7,800 armed services personnel in the experimentation program at the Edgewood Arsenal alone, the vast majority of which were troops from the Army, although troops from the Air Force and Marines also were used.
-DEFENDANTS used code names to refer to the substances administered to soldiers, and the true identities and properties of at least 250, but as many as 400 chemical and biological agents administered to soldiers at the Edgewood Arsenal, or to other "volunteers" under contract to the Edgewood Arsenal, were not disclosed.
-In 1970, Defendants provided Congress with an alphabetical list showing that they had tested 145 drugs during Projects Bluebird, Artichoke, MKULTRA and MKDELTA.
+1 h.
+To develop a substance that would cause mental confusion and make it 2 more difficult to fabricate answers under questioning; 3 i.
+To create a substance that would alter personality structure and induce 4 dependency on another person; 5 j.
+To develop a substance that would promote weakness or temporarily 6 compromise hearing or eyesight; 7 k.
+To perfect a substance that could be administered surreptitiously, which 8 would prevent someone from performing any physical activity; 9 1.
+To identify a substance that would promote illogical thinking or 10 impulsiveness; 11 m.
+To develop a substance that would increase, prevent or counteract the 12 intoxicating effects of alcohol; 13 n.
+To create materials that would facilitate the induction of hypnosis or 14 enhance its usefulness; 15 o.
+To identify substances that would enhance an individual's ability to 16 withstand torture, privation, interrogation or brain-washing; 17 p.
+To derive substances that would produce physical disablement, paralysis, 18 or acute anemia; and 19 q.
+To find a substance capable of producing extended periods of shock, man 20 and stress, and confusion or amnesia.
+21 In short, under this program of human experimentation, the roles of military doctors were 22 reversed from healing to purposely exposing their patients to harm in violation of their 23 Hippocratic oaths.
+24 4.
+DEFENDANTS used at least 7,800 armed services personnel in the 25 experimentation program at the Edgewood Arsenal alone, the vast majority of which were troops 26 from the Army, although troops from the Air Force and Marines also were used.
+DEFENDANT used code names to refer to the substances administered to soldiers, and the true identities, doses, and properties of at least 250, but as many as 400, chemical and biological agents administered to soldiers at the Edgewood Arsenal, or to other "volunteers" under contract to the Edgewood Arsenal, were not disclosed.
+For example, in 1970, DEFENDANTS provided Congress with an alphabetical list showing that they had tested 145 drugs during Projects Bluebird, Artichoke, MKULTRA and MKDELTA.
 Among the broader group of substances or agents tested were the following: